M4n0zz/Gen1PokeScripts/README.md

 # ACE Scripts for English Pokémon Red, Blue and Yellow

 This repository contains my collection of Arbitrary Code Execution scripts for Pokémon Generation 1 games (Red, Blue, Yellow).
-They are designed to either be run using TimoVM’s Nickname Writer or to be installed with it inside TimOS environment.
+They are designed to either run using TimoVM’s Nickname Writer or to be installed with it inside TimOS environment.

 ----
 ### Features